scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 Thus, the amount of data to be analyzed is growing rapidly (into the terabyte range) and analysis is increasingly becoming a bottleneck :cite:`Cheatham:2015qf`.
 Therefore, there is a need for high performance computing (HPC) approaches to increase the throughput.
 MDAnalysis does not yet provide a standard interface for parallel analysis; instead, various existing parallel libraries are currently used to parallelize MDAnalysis-based code.
-Here we evaluate performance for parallel map-reduce type analysis with the Dask_ parallel computing library for task-graph based distributed computing on HPC and local computing resources.
+Here we evaluate performance for parallel map-reduce type analysis with the Dask_ parallel computing library :cite:`Rocklin:2015aa` for task-graph based distributed computing on HPC and local computing resources.
 As the computational task we perform an optimal structural superposition of the atoms of a protein to a reference structure by minimizing the RMSD of the |Calpha| atoms.
-A range of commonly used MD file formats (CHARMM/NAMD DCD, Gromacs XTC, Amber NetCDF) and different trajectory sizes are benchmarked on different HPC resources including national supercomputers (XSEDE TACC Stampede and SDSC Comet), university supercomputers (ASU Research computing center (Saguaro)), and local resources (Gigabit networked multi-core workstations).
+A range of commonly used MD file formats (CHARMM/NAMD DCD :cite:`Brooks:2009pt`, Gromacs XTC :cite:`Abraham:2015aa`, Amber NetCDF :cite:`Case:2005uq`) and different trajectory sizes are benchmarked on different HPC resources including national supercomputers (XSEDE TACC Stampede and SDSC Comet), university supercomputers (ASU Research computing center (Saguaro)), and local resources (Gigabit networked multi-core workstations).
 The tested resources are parallel and heterogeneous with different CPUs, file systems, high speed networks and are suitable for high-performance distributed computing at various levels of parallelization.
 Such a heterogeneous environment creates a challenging problem for developing high performance programs without the effort required to use low-level, architecture specific parallel programming models for our domain-specific problem.
 Different storage systems such as solid state drives (SSDs), hard disk drives (HDDs), and the parallel Lustre file system (implemented on top of HDD) are also tested to examine effect of I/O on the performance.
-The benchmarks are performed both on a single node and across multiple nodes using the multiprocessing and distributed schedulers in Dask library.
+The benchmarks are performed both on a single node and across multiple nodes using the multiprocessing and distributed_ schedulers in Dask library.
-A protein system of `N = 3341` atoms per frame but with different number of frames per trajectory was analyzed.
+A protein system of :math:`N = 3341` atoms per frame but with different number of frames per trajectory was analyzed.
-We used different trajectory sizes of 50 GB, 150 GB, and 300 GB for Dask multiprocessing and 100 GB, 300 GB, 600 GB for Dask distributed.
+We used different trajectory sizes of 50 GB, 150 GB, and 300 GB for Dask multiprocessing and 100 GB, 300 GB, 600 GB for Dask distributed; however, here we only present data for the 300 GB and 600 GB trajectory sizes, which represent typical medium and large size results.
+For an analysis of the full data set see the Technical Report :cite:`Khoshlessan:2017aa`.
 All results for Dask distributed are obtained across three nodes on different clusters.
 Results are compared across all file formats, trajectory sizes, and machines.
 Our results show strong dependency on the storage system because a key problem is competition for access to the same file from multiple processes.